marysanford/policlim/README.md

 # policlim: Multilingual climate change salience classification for political texts

-This repository makes available the training data and main code used to train the classifer described in the following [paper](https://osf.io/ga492/):
+This repository will make available the training data and main code used to train the classifer described in the following [paper](https://osf.io/ga492/):

     "Measuring Climate Change Salience in Political Manifestos: A Computational Text Analysis Approach" by Mary Sanford, Silvia Pianta, Nicolas Schmid, & Giorgio Musto.

+If you would like to explore the data or have questions about the code, please get in touch: mary.sanford@cmcc.it

 We fine-tune the multilingual transformer model -- `XLM-RoBERTa` -- to detect climate change salience in political manifestos (in their original languages) across the EU.
 The manifestos are downloaded from the [Manifesto Project Dataset](https://manifesto-project.wzb.eu/):

     "Lehmann, Pola; Franzmann, Simon; Al-Gaddooa, Denise; Burst, Tobias; Ivanusch, Christoph; Lewandowski, Jirka; Regel, Sven;